Introduction to PBX

 A PBX system can bring plenty of benefits to your organisation.

-In a nutshell, PBX allows external lines to be shared amongst a number of people.
+In a nutshell, a business PBX allows external lines to be shared amongst a certain number of people.
 The principle is, of course, that not all the phone lines will be in use at the same time.
 Not only will it save the number of lines you will need, but it will also significantly lower your costs.
 An added benefit is that it also allows employees to communicate efficiently and internally between extensions, making it an effortless way of routing incoming calls.

 The word “Private” in PBX refers to the fact that the equipment needed is owned internally by your business, rather than by the company supplying your telephone service.
-Switching to a PBX systems can undoubtedly bring many benefits and possibilities to your organisation.
+Switching to a hosted PBX provider can undoubtedly bring many benefits and possibilities to your organisation.
 Not to mention, it can allow for unlimited growth when it comes to the number of extensions.
 A good PBX system will also open for more complex functions, such as

 - Ring Groups